Christian Bethancourt Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.74 team ERA ranks first among all league pitching staffs.
+- The Mariners have a 3.74 team ERA that leads all league pitching staffs.

-- The Mariners give up the seventh-fewest home runs in baseball (154 total, 1.1 per game).
+- The Mariners allow the eighth-fewest home runs in baseball (157 total, 1.1 per game).

-- His last appearance came on Saturday against the New York Mets, when the right-hander threw five innings, surrendering five earned runs while allowing eight hits.
+- The right-hander's most recent time out was on Monday against the Cincinnati Reds, when he tossed five innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.